 Lord Campbell of Pittenweem: You exceeded that and brought in 15,000, which is a very considerable achievement, and I acknowledge that, but I am worried about those who are left behind.

 Sir Philip Barton: It is worth recording that there are a number of different schemes.
 There is the ARAP scheme, run principally by the Ministry of Defence, which was about people who were directly employed by the UK.
 In the evacuation phase, groups of people were given permission to come to the UK with leave outside the Immigration Rules, which is a Home Secretary discretion.
-There is now a new resettlement scheme which the Home Secretary has announced.
+There is now a new Resettlement Scheme which the Home Secretary has announced.
 I do not think we could give the exact figure in a really clear way.
 It is the same answer as to the question earlier, frankly.
 I am happy to write to you with the details of the different schemes and the numbers involved.
 Each scheme looks at individuals and whether they meet a set of criteria.
 So, to answer your question, I do not think there is a global figure.

 Lord Campbell of Pittenweem: Would not this committee and perhaps the public want to know how many people were left behind so that we can form some kind of view as to whether the admirable success going from 6,000 to 15,000 did all that has been claimed for it?